John Freeman-Mitford, 1st Baron Redesdale: Career

 Having become a barrister of the Inner Temple in 1777, Mitford wrote A Treatise on the Pleadings in Suits in the Court of Chancery by English Bill, a work reprinted several times in England, Ireland, and America.
 He was made a King's Counsel in 1789.

 In 1788, he became Member of Parliament for the borough of Bere Alston in Devon, and in 1791 he successfully introduced a bill for the relief of Roman Catholics, despite being himself a committed Anglican.
-In 1793 he succeeded Sir John Scott as Solicitor-General for England (receiving the customary knighthood at the same time), becoming Attorney General six years later, when he was returned to parliament as member for East Looe in Cornwall.
+In 1793 he succeeded Sir John Scott as Solicitor General for England and Wales (receiving the customary knighthood at the same time), becoming Attorney General six years later, when he was returned to parliament as member for East Looe in Cornwall.

 In 1794, he was elected a Fellow of the Royal Society.

 In February 1801, Mitford was chosen Speaker of the House of Commons and sworn of the Privy Council.
 Exactly a year later, he was appointed Lord Chancellor of Ireland and raised to the peerage as Baron Redesdale, of Redesdale in the County of Northumberland.
 Being an outspoken opponent of Catholic Emancipation, Redesdale was unpopular in Ireland.
 He had little support from his own colleagues: he was the subject of scurrilous attacks by "Juverna", who was later discovered to be a senior judge, Robert Johnson, who was convicted of seditious libel and forced to resign from the Bench as a result.
 In February 1806, Redesdale was dismissed on the formation of the Ministry of All the Talents.

 Although Lord Redesdale declined to return to official life, he was an active member of the House of Lords on its political and its judicial sides.
 In 1813, he secured the passing of acts for the relief of insolvent debtors, and became an opponent of the repeal of the Test and Corporation Acts and other popular measures of reform.